- Lawyers Inc.

 19.2 Cash Payments

-- We will not accept payments from you in cash of over £500.00 regardless of whether the payment is to settle our bill, to pay money on account, or in respect of transactions we may be acting upon (such as sales and purchases of businesses or property).
+- We will not accept cash payments regardless of whether the payment is to settle our bill, to pay money on account, or in respect of transactions we may be acting upon (such as sales and purchases of businesses or property).

-- For the avoidance of doubt the £500.00 cash limit applies to each matter in which we are acting for you and not just to each transaction relating to that matter.
+- For the avoidance of doubt this applies to all matters in which we are acting for you and not just to each transaction relating to that matter.

-- We shall not be liable to you for any losses you may suffer as a result of any refusal by us to accept cash payments of over £500.00.
+- We shall not be liable to you for any losses you may suffer as a result of any refusal by us to accept cash payments.

 20. Equality & Diversity